 The School District issues general obligation bonds to provide for the acquisition and construction of major capital facilities.
-General obligations have been issued for both governmental and business-type activities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.
-The School District's qualified bonds are fully guaranteed by the State of Michigan.
 The primary source of any required repayment is from the School District's property tax levy; however, the State of Michigan may withhold the School District's state aid funding in order to recover amounts it has paid on behalf of the School District.
-General obligations outstanding at June 30, 2020 consist of \$58,580,000 of qualified serial bonds due in annual installments of \$2,065,000 to \$6,690,000 on May 1, bearing interest between 4.00 and 5.00 percent.
+General obligations outstanding at June 30, 2021 consist of \$52,245,000 of qualified serial bonds due in annual installments of \$2,065,000 to \$6,690,000 on May 1, bearing interest between 4.00 and 5.00 percent.